tesla3327/michaelnthiessen/src/pages/difference-between-computed-property-and-watcher/index.md

 They have a lot of similarities, so it can be hard knowing which one is best for what you're trying to accomplish.

-In this article you'll learn:
+In this chapter you'll learn:
 - What a watcher is, and what a computed prop is
 - Common use cases for both
 - The differences and similarities between them
 - How to know which to use

-But first, a gif of a puppy burrito:

 ![](https://media.giphy.com/media/FOL5mK0tXUmXe/giphy.gif)